IVF – In Vitro Fertilization

 Pre Treatment Investigations

 The female partner is asked to undergo certain hormonal blood tests and the male partner is asked to undergo basic semen analysis.
-Both the partners are subjected to certain common tests like blood grouping, HIV, Hepatitis B & C, and blood tests for sexually transmitted diseases.
+Both the partners are subjected to certain common tests like blood grouping, HIV, Hepatitis B & C, and blood tests for sexually transmitted diseases as part of the IVF process.

 Step 2: Long or Short protocol